HibahAhmed/Pewlett-Hackard-Analysis/README.md

 ## Overview

-The Pewlett Hackard analysis was performed on the company data of mentorship eligibilities and the employee data to create entity relationship diagrams, and manage tables with writing SQL queries.
+The Pewlett Hackard analysis was performed on the company data of mentorship eligibilities and the employee data.
+This led to creating entity relationship diagrams, and manage tables with writing SQL queries.

 ## Resources